thomasjallerton/towngenerator-foundrymodule/README.md

 ### Option 1 (Preferred) - Download via Foundry
 Using this option will allow you to download updates through foundry.
 First, open FoundryVTT, and navigate to the 'Add-On Modules' view.
 Then, click the 'install module' button.
-In the popup modal, enter
+In the 'Manifest URL' field, enter
 ```
 https://raw.githubusercontent.com/thomasjallerton/towngenerator-foundrymodule/main/module.json
 ```